sixu05202004/flaskblog/README.md

 3. python manager.py runserver and Visit 127.0.0.1:5000/login, put your posts.

-in addition, the flask Blueprint version is: https://github.com/sixu05202004/flaskblog-blueprints
+In addition, the flask Blueprint version is: https://github.com/sixu05202004/flaskblog-blueprints。

+More complicated applications is https://github.com/sixu05202004/autotest